stdlib-js/stdlib/docs/repl_text.md

 ### References

 Only include references __if__ usage requires citations.
-If not required, remove the `References` section entirely.
-Otherwise, include citations, placing each on a separate line without line separation.
+If not required, __remove__ the `References` section.
+To include citations, place each on a separate line without line separation.
 For example,

 ``` text
     ...